 This is my experience with HP laptop computer replacement.
 I always had HP laptops, some fascination with HP you may say.
-The previous one, HP Pavilion DV 5600, was dying after 6 years.
-I needed another one as the blog wouldn’t have otherwise survived.
-I don’t blog from work laptop and I can’t think of typing posts from my iPhone.
+The previous one was dying after 6 years.
+All tricks to speed up failed.

 I ordered another HP, this time a Pavilion g7 notebook, the monstrously big for a laptop, via HP.com site.
 As if to celebrate the new acquisition, I did set up a home office too.

 With a smooth knife movement, off went the packaging and the seal.

 With the first hit of the power button the alarm went off, well, not exactly the alarm but the noise from inside was alarming.

-It’s not the fan sound which you get when CPU utilization runs through the roof, or when your hard drive rotates like a mad bull while you play video games.
+It’s not the fan sound that you get when CPU utilization runs through the roof, or when your hard drive rotates like a mad bull while you play video games.

 A quick search on the net revealed HP Pavilion g7 has this annoying problem.
 No wonder the moment I called up their help desk they asked me “Is this the fan noise, you are reporting?”

-HP Pavilion notebooks apparently have a high number of defective pieces that they ship out to consumers.
+HP Pavilion notebooks have a high number of defective pieces that they ship out to consumers.

 Prompt came out my mobile phone and the support number was dialed in, fortunately, computer manufacturers keep their shop open 24/7.

-Where he had the problem was the fact that, this same laptop was purchased previously by someone else 2 months ago.
+Where he had the problem was the fact that this same laptop was purchased previously by someone else 2 months ago.

-We both realized, even though HP never mentioned the laptop as pre-owned or refurbished, it was actually returned by someone living in Arkansas.
+We both realized, even though HP never mentioned the laptop as pre-owned or refurbished, it was returned by someone living in Arkansas.

-Now, this practice really sucks big time.
+Now, this practice sucks big time.